Matherunner/livesplitcontrol/README.md

 To be used in conjunction with [LiveSplit.NetControlClient](https://github.com/YaLTeR/LiveSplit.NetControlClient) and [network-relay](https://github.com/YaLTeR/network-relay).

+Upon launching, type in the server password.
+After a successful authentication, there may be some delay in loading up the timer due to the size of the WebAssembly Livesplit core.
+The timer shows up in presentation mode by default.
+Double click on the timer text to toggle between presentation and controller mode.

 Certain aspects of the timer can be customised/modified from their defaults via URL query parameters.
 Remember to **percent encode** the input values, especially for ``wsUrl``.

 | Query Parameter   | Input                        |  Description                              |